 - Being in contact with other students while writing a test or exam is also cheating if you are not given permission to collaborate.
 Other students can be “unauthorized aids.”

 - Obtaining or sharing questions or answers to an upcoming test or exam is academic misconduct.

 - Unless your professor has given permission for students to work on individual assignments together, it is not acceptable to work on individual assignments in a group.
 Sure, you might want to chat about your approach with classmates, but be sure that you write your own assignment, and share it only with your professor.

 - If you’re not sure about your professor’s expectations about an assignment and group work, ask for clarification.
 It’ll help you and your classmates to work with integrity.

-- Plagiarism means using someone else’s words, images, or ideas and presenting them as your own.
+- Plagiarism means using words, images, or ideas that you took from elsewhere and presenting them as your own.
 All information (including data, tables or charts) you take from other sources must be cited in your assignments and reports.
 Citation guidelines are available for you to use.

 - Students at Memorial University are expected to produce their own work.
-Buying or borrowing someone else’s work is considered cheating.
+Buying or borrowing work from elsewhere is considered cheating.